 This is truly one of the most visually aesthetic desserts, perfect to impress on social media!
 If you decide to make these sandwiches, don’t forget to tag me @cookerru.
 I absolutely love seeing your creations!

 I hope you enjoy this easy and delicious recipe, and please leave me a comment below or message me on Instagram if you have any questions.

 Strawberry Sando (Japanese Fruit Sandwich)

-- 9 fresh strawberries more or less depending on the size of the bread
+- 9 strawberries more or less depending on the size of the bread

 - 2 tbsp white sugar